Fithos/tgp/README.md

 -> Average CPU utilization: 40.8868421053+-4.49185598114
 ```

-**Note:** more details on the script and its parameters can be found at characterization/diagnose.py in the documentation section or run `./diagnose.py -h`.
+**Note:** more details on the script and its parameters (including those not shown here) can be found in *characterization/diagnose.py*, in the documentation section.
+Alternatively, run `./diagnose.py -h`.

 #### Fine-grained Tasks

 This script finds classes containing only fine-grained tasks based on user-defined thresholds.
-The script then associates to each class the average granularity (i.e., the average of the granularities of all its tasks) and the average number of context switches belonging to such class.
+For each such class, the script reports the average granularity of all tasks belonging to the class, and the average number of context switches occurred when tasks of the class were in execution.

-To run this script, enter the *characterization/* and enter the following command:
+To run this script, enter the *characterization/* folder and type the following command:

 ```
-./fine_grained.py -t <path to tasks trace> --cs <path to context switches trace> [--Mr <maximum relative granularities range> --ga <greater or equal average> --mt <minimum number of tasks per class> --Mg <maximum task granularity> -o <path to results trace>]
+./fine_grained.py -t <path to task trace> --cs <path to CS trace> [-o <path to results trace>]
 ```

 The script creates a new trace (named *fine-grained.csv* by default).
 The results of the analysis will also be printed on the standard output.